 While this may seem a contrasting opinion from two leading institutes, scratching the surface a little exposes that both agree it amounts to the same thing.

 When should you implement performance management?

-Historically performance management has been confused with annual or quarterly reviews or something that is brought into play to manage and resolve underperformance.
-Performance management is often perceived as something that is utilised when an individual or teams performance is not at its optimum level and cracks are starting to appear.
-This could not be farther from the truth, effective performance management should begin before an employee even joins an organisation.
+Historically, performance management has been confused with annual or quarterly reviews or something that is brought into play to manage and resolve underperformance.
+It is also often perceived as something that one would utilise when an individual or team’s performance is not at its optimum level and cracks are starting to appear.
+While this is often the case, effective performance management should begin before an employee even joins an organisation.

 It requires the effective communication of the business’s goals and how the role of the individual or team fits into those goals.
-It is about setting expectations and being honest and realistic with regards both the benefits and consequences associated to the meeting of those expectations.
-With that in mind performance management should begin at the start of the employment process and be a constant throughout the employees tenure at the business.
+It’s about setting expectations and being honest and realistic – both in terms of the benefits and consequences associated with the meeting of those expectations.
+With that in mind, performance management should begin at the start of the employment process and be a constant throughout the employees’ tenure at the business.

 Why is it important to formalise performance management?

 Performance management should take a holistic approach throughout the duration of an employee’s time at a business.
 Often managers can implement it without even knowing; for great leaders, it is almost intrinsic to share a goal or vision and provide a roadmap for success.
 But all too often, the message can be lost, misconstrued, or be perceived as less critical against the backdrop of everyday life.